How to Split Time Between Schengen and Non-Schengen Countries

 Overstay consequences include fines, possible deportation, and entry bans across all 29 Schengen countries.
 Always build a buffer — aim for 80–85 Schengen days max rather than pushing to exactly 90.

 Disclaimer: This guide is for informational purposes only and does not constitute legal or immigration advice.
 Visa-free allowances vary by nationality and can change.
 Always verify current rules for your specific passport before traveling.
-Last updated: February 2026.
+Last updated: March 2026.